Central America Encompassed

 Today is free for you to discover San Ignacio at your own pace.
 This beautiful town is surrounded by fast-flowing rivers, waterfalls and Maya ruins, making it the ideal base.
 If you’re a bit of a history buff, maybe take a day trip to Xunantunich – an impressive Maya ceremonial site on a hill overlooking the countryside.
 Getting to the site is half the fun, as you'll need to take a hand-cranked ferry to cross the river.
 Also nearby is the cave of Actun Tunichil Muknal – a living museum of Maya relics.
 Wade through cool waters to find ceramic pots and crystallised skeletons preserved by the calcium-rich environment of the cave for over 1400 years.
 Easily spooked?
 Maybe you'd prefer a cave with fewer (as far as we know) skeletons, like the one in Mountain Pine Ridge.
 In the late afternoon, the barbecue stalls of Santa Elena start to set up for the dinner rush.
 It's only a 15-minute walk, so consider wandering over to enjoy a juicy chicken leg and a chat with the locals.

-Rise and shine for an 8 am taxi ride to the Belize-Guatemala border.
-Once you've crossed over, board a bus to Tikal National Park.
+Rise and shine for your journey across the Belize-Guatemala border.to Tikal National Park.
 Here, there will be time to buy lunch before visiting the impressive archaeological site with a local guide.
 Towering above the jungle, the five granite temples of Tikal are an imposing sight and one of the most magnificent Maya ruins.
 Hidden in the evergreen forest is a maze of smaller structures waiting to be explored.
 The energetic can climb to the top of the ruins for spectacular views over the canopy and the chance to spot toucans, macaws and other colourful birds.

-After breakfast you’ll depart for Flores, where your leader will take you on an orientation walk on the island.
+This morning depart for Flores, where you'll have breakfast in a local restaurant before joining your leader on an orientation walk on the island.
 Then, continue by private minivan to Rio Dulce before transferring to your hotel by boat.
 The easiest way to get back into town is also on the water – a journey that can be organised through the hotel.
 Alternatively, a 40-minute jungle walk will get you there.
 The hotel is a great place to relax and look over the water, with reasonably priced meals and drinks served in the hotel restaurant.
 Now that you are back in a Spanish-speaking nation, why not join an informal Spanish lesson led by your leader?

 Leave the 'Sweet River' behind and travel by private minibus to the city of Antigua.
 The road between Rio Dulce and Guatemala City is one of the busiest in the country.
 Traffic is slow, there are frequent road works and many, many slow trucks – be armed with patience, music and a good book and the journey will be easier to handle.
 Though there's not much time in Antigua today, you owe it to yourself to reward your patience with a tamale (meat and dough steamed in a corn leaf).
 You could also give pepian a try (rich dark sauce served with vegetables and meat, usually chicken).